 John the Baptist bridges the Old and New Testaments.
 He is the last of the Old Testament Prophets who points the way to the Messiah.
 He is the first of the New Testament witnesses and martyrs.
 He is the herald who prepares the way for Jesus and who announces his mission to the people: Behold the Lamb of God who takes away the sins of the world!
 John saw from a distance what the Messiah came to accomplish - our redemption from slavery to sin and our adoption as sons and daughters of God, our heavenly Father.
 Do you recognize your identity as an adopted child of God and a citizen of God's heavenly kingdom?

 John was the greatest of the prophets, yet he lived as a humble and faithful servant of God.
 He pointed others to Jesus, the Messiah and Savior of the world.
 The Christian church from the earliest of times has given John many titles which signify his prophetic mission: Witness of the Lord, Trumpet of Heaven, Herald of Christ, Voice of the Word, Precursor of Truth, Friend of the Bridegroom, Crown of the Prophets, Forerunner of the Redeemer, Preparer of Salvation, Light of the Martyrs, and Servant of the Word.
 Do you point others to Jesus Christ by the testimony of your witness and example?

-"Lord Jesus Christ, make me a herald of your word of truth and grace.
-Help me to be a faithful witness of the joy of the gospel and to point others to you as John did through his testimony."
+"Lord Jesus, fill me with your Holy Spirit and make me a herald of your word of truth and grace.
+Fill me with the joy of the Gospel that I may eagerly point others to you as John did through his life and testimony."

 1 O sing to the LORD a new song, for he has done